redpesk-industrial/canopen-binding/docs/4-running_and_testing.md

 afb-binder --name=afb-kingpigeonM150-config --port=1234  --binding=src/lib/afb-CANopen.so --workdir=package --verbose
 ```

-or if you instaled it (from package or with make install)
+or if you installed it (from package or with make install)

 ```bash
 export CANOPEN_BINDING_DIR=/var/local/lib/afm/applications/canopen-binding